ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 ```

 Each helper share has a corresponding message payload contained in
-`PAVerifyStartReq.shares`.
+`PAVerifyStartReq.payloads`.
 This includes any protocol-specific information the
 helper needs for input validation, e.g., the joint randomness used by the leader
 and helper for the protocol run.
 Note that a well-formed message contains as
 many payloads as shares, i.e., the sequence `PAVerifyStartReq.payloads` has the
 same number of elements as `PAVerifyStartReq.shares`.
 Moreover, the i-th payload
 should correspond to the i-th share for each i.

+[[TODO: Instead of a sequence of shares and a sequence of payloads,
+`PAVerifyStartReq` should have a sequence of (share, payload) pairs.
+(Here and
+below.]]

 **Response.**
 The helper handles POST requests to `[helper]/verify_start` as follows.
 It first